Government of Canada’s seized property management services

-- Cash, equities, loans, RRSPs, bank accounts, lottery tickets, life insurance policies, personal loans and mortgages;
+- cash, equities, loans, registered retirement savings plans (RRSPs), bank accounts, lottery tickets, life insurance policies, personal loans or mortgages

 Managing seized businesses

-After SPMD does an inspection and preliminary appraisal of a business in the pre-seizure stage, it usually contracts out with industry and government for the services of appropriate professionals for the best management approach.
-SPMD is responsible for managing the business in accordance with provisions of a restraint order during the time the case is before the court.
+After we do an inspection and preliminary appraisal of a business in the pre-seizure stage, we usually contract it out with industry and government for the services of appropriate professionals for the best management approach.
+We are responsible for managing the business in accordance with provisions of a restraint order during the time the case is before the court.

 Disposal of assets

-Real property is disposed of using PWGSC Realty Services or private sector realty brokerages.
+- real property like buildings, houses and land is disposed of using Public Services and Procurement Canada (PSPC) Realty Services or private sector realty brokerages

 - Seized Property Management Act